 - A: Absolutely.
 In-and-out privileges apply whether you purchase a day pass or quarterly pass.

 - Q: Does it matter where I park?

-- A: No, you may park any place on campus except for spaces reserved for disabled, carpool, or employee (These require specific permits).
+- A: No, you may park any place on campus except for spaces reserved for disabled, carpool, or loading (these require specific permits).